xdevplatform/search-tweets-python/examples/api_example.rst

 Fast Way
 --------

-We'll use the ``search_args`` variable to power the configuration point for the API.
+We’ll use the ``search_args`` variable to power the configuration point for the API.
 The object also takes a valid PowerTrack rule and has options to cutoff search when hitting limits on both number of tweets and API calls.

-We'll be using the ``collect_results`` function, which has three parameters.
+We’ll be using the ``collect_results`` function, which has three parameters.

 -  rule: a valid PowerTrack rule, referenced earlier
--  max\_results: as the API handles pagination, it will stop collecting when we get to this number
+-  max_results: as the API handles pagination, it will stop collecting when we get to this number
--  result\_stream\_args: configuration args that we've already specified.
+-  result_stream_args: configuration args that we’ve already specified.

 For the remaining examples, please change the args to either premium or enterprise depending on your usage.

-Let's see how it goes:
+Let’s see how it goes:

 .. code:: ipython3